Golani Brigade: Six-Day War

 On June 7, 1967, Golani units joined Israeli armored units in its assault on Nablus, capturing the city by 15:00.
 The remainder of the brigade was kept in the north for the planned thrust against the Syrian army on the Golan Heights.
 Planning called for the 12th Battalion to capture Tel Faher and Burj Babil, Banias, Tel Hamra and Ayn Fit.
-The 51st would take Bahriat, Tel Azaziat and Khirbet as-Suda.
+The 51st took Bahriat, Tel Azaziat and Khirbet as-Suda.
 The 13th Battalion was left as an operational reserve in the northeastern tip of Israel.

 On June 9, the 51st Battalion crossed the border and advanced north along the Syrian patrol road.
 Its 3rd Company turned west to find Bahriat abandoned, while 2nd Company turned west and flanked Tel Azaziyat.
 The soldiers drove into a minefield and were forced to abandon their half-tracks, advancing to the trenches of Tel Azaziyat on foot.
 The battle continued from 16:21 to 17:06, ending in a Syrian surrender.
 At 16:46, 3rd Company captured Khirbet as-Suda, along with a T-54 tank.
 Meanwhile, the 12th Battalion split up to assault Burj Babil and Tel Faher.
 The forces at Tel Faher met stiff resistance and the 2nd Company now in Burj Babil was called to assist them.
 By 16:20, the southern position at Tel Faher had been taken.
-At 17:30, the Golani reconnaissance company came from the southeast to reinforce the 12th, and by 18:20, Tel Faher was in Israeli hands.
+At 17:30, the Golani reconnaissance company came from the southeast to reinforce the 12th.
+By 18:20, Tel Faher was in Israeli hands.

 The 13th Battalion was called to help the 8th Brigade which was operating in the same area.
 They helped capture a position north of Za'ura, and the village Jbab al-Mis to the south.
-Just before dawn, the 51st assaulted Banias and captured it, followed by reinforcements from the 45th Brigade that captured Tel Hamra slightly to the north.
+Just before dawn, the 51st assaulted Banias and captured it.
+Reinforcements from the 45th Brigade captured Tel Hamra slightly to the north.
 During the course of the war, the Golani Brigade suffered 59 dead and 160 wounded, of them 23 in the Battle of Tel Faher.